 Haidhausen A village in the city

 Pariser Platz, Orleansplatz, Sedanstraße, Bordeaux-Platz: you might even think you're in France when you're strolling through Haidhausen.
-Interestingly enough, the locals also refer to this part of the city with its captivating mix of glamorous cosmopolitan flair and village character as the "French Quarter".
-Here, they know how to appreciate quality without being boastful - and are thus maybe closest to the cosy and diverse lifestyle that typifies Munich.
+Interestingly enough, the locals also refer to this part of the city with its captivating mix of glamorous cosmopolitan flair and village character as the "French District".
+Here, they know how to appreciate quality without being boastful - and thus maybe comes closest to the Munich lifestyle, with its coziness and diversity.

-Guided tours
+Website

-Every quarter is its own world

-Discover Munich's great diversity on a two-hour guided tour through one of the city's exciting quarters.
+Guided tours Every district is its own world Discover Munich's great diversity on a two-hour guided tour through one of the city's exciting districts.
 Want to dive even deeper?
 Just book one of these tours:

-Alexander Kardaschenko is one of the City of Munich's official tour guides
+Alexander Kardaschenko is an official tour guide for the City of Munich.

-Hofbräuhaus Tour

-A look behind the scenes with beer tasting
+Hofbräuhaus Tour A look behind the scenes with beer tasting Website

 Third Reich Tour

 Munich's Role in the Third Reich

+Website
-New Town Hall Tour

-Discover the New Town Hall
+- New Town Hall Tour Discover the New Town Hall Website

-City Bike and Englischer Garten
+- City Bike and Englischer Garten

 Explore Munich in a different way

+Website

-Dachau Memorial Tour
+- Dachau Memorial Tour

 Visit the grounds of the concentration camp

+www.simply-munich.com #simplymunich